aismayilov/docker-db/README.md

 	[[Disk : default]]
 		Devices = xvdb
 ```
 It is also supported to have more than one block disk devices.
-All block devices should have a link as above example, in additon, one needs to list all devices with comma separated like below:
+All block devices should have a block disk device as above example, in additon, one needs to list all devices with comma separated like below:
 ```console
 [Node : 11]
 	...